Prepare for the Future while Enjoying the Summer

 CTD course content is advanced or grade-level accelerated, as reflected in course descriptions and the standard admission requirements.
 Though course content is advanced, students can engage with intellectual peers who are also age- or grade-level peers.
 Therefore, most students should apply for courses aligned to the grade-level in which they are currently enrolled.
 Still, for some students demonstrating a need for an even higher level of instruction than CTD’s advanced and accelerated courses already provide, further acceleration may be an option.
 Visit the Requesting an Accelerated Placement web page for more information about the process, timeline, and required materials.

-Please see our withdrawal information for policies.
+Please see our withdrawal information for policies specific to this program.

 CTD offers need-based financial aid awarded as requests are received.
 Families are encouraged to apply early because the amount of aid available is limited.
 Please see the Financial Aid page for details.